-All applicants for instate tuition (and other public benefits) must first show at least one of the following documents in accordance with ARS §1-502 to demonstrate that they are lawfully present in the United States.
-The MCCCD Registrar may require a combination of the following documents:
+All applicants for instate tuition (and other public benefits) must first show at least one of the following documents in accordance with ARS §1-502 to demonstrate that they are lawfully present in the United States. by presenting to t The MCCCD Registrar at Least one may require a combination of the following documents:

-- An Arizona Driver's license issued after 1996 or an Arizona non-operating identification license or an Arizona Instruction Permit - A birth certificate or delayed birth certificate issued in any state, territory, or possession of the United States (A hospital record/certificate IS not acceptable.
-A certified abstract of birth with the official state seal and/or watermark is acceptable). - A United States certificate of birth abroad. - A United States Passport. - A Foreign Passport with a United States Visa. - An I-94 Form with a Photograph. - An appropriately designated United States Citizenship and Immigration Services Employment Authorization (Work Permit) or Refugee Travel Document [as listed on the Employee Authorization Document Chart].
+- An Arizona Driver's license issued after 1996 or an Arizona non-operating identification license or an Arizona Instruction Permit - A birth certificate or delayed birth certificate issued in any state, territory, or possession of the United States (A hospital record/certificate and certified Abstract of Birth are IS not acceptable.
+A CERTIFIED ABSTRACT OF BIRTH WITH THE OFFICIAL STATE SEAL AND/OR WATERMARK IS ACCEPTABLE). - A United States certificate of birth abroad. - A United States Passport. - A Foreign Passport with a United States Visa. - An I-94 Form with a Photograph. - An appropriately designated United States Citizenship and Immigration Services Employment Authorization (Work Permit) or Refugee Travel Document [as listed on the Employee Authorization Document Chart].
 (Additional documents may be required with an employee authorization card.) - A United States Permanent Resident Card - A United States Certificate of Naturalization. - A United States Certification of Citizenship. - A Tribal Certificate of Indian Blood. - A Tribal or Bureau of Indian Affairs Affidavit of Birth. - Tribal Members, the Elderly and "Persons with Disabilities or incapacity of the mind or body," may submit certain types of documents under Section 1903 of the Federal Social Security Act (42 UNITED STATES CODE 1396B, As Amended By Section 6036 Of The Federal Deficit Reduction Act of 2005) - A document issued by a federally recognized Indian tribe evidencing membership or enrollment in, or affiliation with, such tribe. - If you think that this may apply, please contact the Legal Services Department for assistance. - IV.
-Presumptions Relating to Student Status

-Unless there is evidence to the contrary, the registering authority of the community college or university at which a student is registering will presume that:

-- 1. No emancipated person has established a domicile in this state while attending any educational institution in this state as a full-time student, as such status is defined by the community college district governing board or the Arizona Board of Regents, in the absence of a clear demonstration to the contrary. - 2.
-Once established, a domicile is not lost by mere absence unaccompanied by intention to establish a new domicile.

-- 3. A person who has been domiciled in this state immediately before becoming a member of the armed forces of the United States shall not lose in-state status by reason of such person's presence in any other state or country while a member of the armed forces of the United States. - V. Proof of Residency
+Presumptions Relating to Student Status - Unless there is evidence to the contrary, the registering authority of the community college or university at which a student is registering will presume that: - No emancipated person has established a domicile in this state while attending any educational institution in this state as a full-time student, as such status is defined by the community college district governing board or the Arizona Board of Regents, in the absence of a clear demonstration to the contrary. - 2.
+Once established, a domicile is not lost by mere absence unaccompanied by intention to establish a new domicile. - 3.
+A person who has been domiciled in this state immediately before becoming a member of the armed forces of the United States shall not lose in-state status by reason of such person's presence in any other state or country while a member of the armed forces of the United States.

+V. Proof of Residency